blackducksoftware/ohcount/README.md

 Building Ohcount
 ----------------

-You will need ragel 6.3 or higher, bash, pcre, magic, gcc (version 4.1.2 or greater) and SWIG.
+You will need ruby 1.8.7, ragel 6.3 or higher, bash, pcre, libmagic, gcc (version 4.1.2 or greater), gperf, and SWIG.
 Once you have them, go to the top directory of ohcount and run

 ```
 ./build